-Eganam “ÉGO” Segbefia got a humble start busking at the Grand Central Shuttle train station in 2015, and since then, has performed at notable venues across New York City such as The Greene Space, Cathedral of St. John The Divine, and the much-revered Carnegie Hall.
+Eganam “ÉGO” Segbefia got his start busking at the Grand Central Shuttle train station in 2015 as a member of MTA’s Music Under New York program, and since then, has performed at notable venues across New York City such as The Greene Space, Cathedral of St. John The Divine, and the much-revered Carnegie Hall.

 Eganam was born in Lagos, Nigeria to Ghanaian parents, Moses and Dzineli, an Electrical Engineer and a Chef.
 His name comes from the Ewé language of Ghana, Africa and means “He [God] has given again”, as God gave them their fourth child.
 His family migrated from Lagos to the United States in February 1999 after being chosen in the Diversity Immigrant green card lottery.